cal-poly-dxhub/eCR-semantic-interoperability/glossary.md

 **pipeline**
 : The end-to-end process by which an embeddings file is added to the dataset or a new file is tested against the existing dataset.

+**prompt**
+: The input text given to the model to guide its response.
+It can include questions, commands, or context (data) that shapes how the model generates its output.

 **dataset**
 : The collection of chunks, labeled with their respective files and containing their embeddings, original text, and predefined category.